RenaRioDyne/RenaRioDyne.github.io/_pages/about.md

 Currently, my main research interests are string algorithms (with a focus on Simon's congruence) and finite state machines.

 ## Professional
-I just finished my third semester in the integrated course.
+This is my fourth semester in the integrated course.
-Through coursework, I learned about online algorithms and NLP systems last semester.
-While doing so, I am continuing my research on string algorithms.
+I am continuing my research on string algorithms.

 ## Personal
 I am an avid fan of video games.